saleandro/songkick-wp-plugin/readme.txt

 1. Upload the directory "songkick_concerts_and_festivals" to the "/wp-content/plugins/" directory
 1. Activate the plugin through the "Plugins" menu
-1. Go to the Settings page for Songkick and set your username/artist/venue/metro area ID and API key.
-Apply for a key here: http://www.songkick.com/developer
+1. Go to the Settings page for Songkick or the Widgets page and set your username/artist/venue/metro area ID.
+1. Please read through [Songkick’s API terms of use](http://www.songkick.com/developer/api-terms-of-use).
+If you have a commercial website, please apply for your own API key here: http://www.songkick.com/developer and configure it on the Settings page.
 1. Add the widget to a sidebar or the shortcode anywhere in your blog.

 == Screenshots ==